Pawel-Zygler/webdriverio-framework/README.md

-TODO:
+LESSONS and things TODO:
+use waitThenClick command in more places

-1. allure reports opening broke
+allure reports opening broke
-2. gitgnore is missing some files to ignore from allure reports
-3. add visiting home page to base page
+gitgnore is missing some files to ignore from allure reports home page open could be abstracted? some commands from page objects could definitely be abstracted into utils
-4. add git password to not type it each time, possibly change it from being the pc password

-5. Maybe add wiremock layer to mock response of succesfully registered user, this wiremock is possibly integrated incorrectly, having a file in repo to run?
-Not sure.